Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGIS.WinUI.Viewer/Samples/Accessibility/UpdateLabelsAndSymbolsForAccessibility/readme.md

 ## How it works

 1. Create a `Map` and add a `FeatureLayer`.
-2. Open `Esri2DPointSymbolsStyle` with `SymbolStyle.OpenAsync` and get the `restaurant` symbol with `GetSymbolAsync`.
-Set the resulting `MultilayerPointSymbol.Size` to 24 DIPs, create a fixed-size legend image with `CreateSwatchAsync` and `ToImageSourceAsync`, and apply the symbol to the feature layer with a `SimpleRenderer`.
+2. Load the `restaurant` symbol from `Esri2DPointSymbolsStyle` and apply it with a `SimpleRenderer`.
 3. Load the feature layer, then add a `LabelDefinition` with a `TextSymbol`.
 4. To scale labels, enable `Control.IsTextScaleFactorEnabled`.
 5. To scale symbols, read `UISettings.TextScaleFactor` and observe `UISettings.TextScaleFactorChanged`.
-Multiply the base size by the text-scale factor and set `MultilayerPointSymbol.Size` to scale all symbol layers proportionately.
+Scale `MultilayerPointSymbol.Size` by the system text-scale factor.
 6. Use the checkbox to toggle system text scaling for labels without changing symbol scaling.
 7. Identify a restaurant with `IdentifyLayerAsync` and show its name and WGS 84 coordinates in a callout.